 Sometimes, you just need someone to bounce ideas off of.
 Maybe you’re stuck on a plot point for a novel, or need some good topics for your blog.
 Or you’ve been told you should write a book, but don’t know where to start.
 Start here.

 Sometimes called macro editing or content editing, this stage is about bringing a manuscript into existence.
 We’ll look at the big picture, outlining your content and creating a structure that will ensure the work gives readers what they need in the most appropriate format.
-If you’ve already written a partial manuscript, the developmental edit will flesh it out and ensure it meets readers’ expectations.
-A developmental edit may include ghostwriting or substantive editing.
+If you’ve already written all or part of a manuscript, the developmental edit will flesh it out and ensure it meets readers’ expectations.
+With your permission, a developmental edit may include ghostwriting or substantive editing.

 If you have a great story idea but don’t have time or training to write it all yourself, this may be the service you need.
 We’ll discuss your goals and what you may have in the way of worldbuilding and story notes.
 I’ll pick your brain and do the writing for you.

-Sometimes called content editing, a substantive edit entails working on a completed manuscript.
-We’ll mold the content into an appropriate structure, ensuring that all the elements are in place.
+Sometimes called content editing, a substantive edit molds the manuscript into an appropriate structure, ensuring that all the elements are in place.
 A substantive edit may include rewriting whole scenes or segments for clarity and concision.
 It can also include line editing.